 In certain locations and age groups, there may be dozens.
 The more magickal people you have in your social circle, the more the probability approaches certainty that someone has, at some time, done some kind of spell involving you.
 It’s not a big deal.
 You just accept it, the way you accept that someone’s probably talked trash about you at a party, or masturbated about you.

 Remember: Just because someone is a Witch (or claims to be) doesn’t mean they have the skill or motivation to influence you in a negative way.
-(See counter-hexing principle #1.)
+(See counter-hexing principles #1 and #3, above.)
 Also, the Witch who is adept enough to do harmful magick is also usually adept enough to know better.

 You’re on a string of bad luck that just won’t end.